tomit4/git_presentation/README.md

 ```

 Keep in mind that our commit on issue 001 has yet to be merged into main, we
-have taken our HEAD and "travelled back in time" in our version history.
-Now,
+have taken our HEAD and "travelled back in time" in our version history by
-let's play the role of another developer here and work on issue 02.
-Let's
+switching to our main branch.
+Now, let's play the role of another developer here
-create and switch to a new branch again:
+and work on issue 02.
+Let's create and switch to a new branch again:

 ```bash
 git checkout -b issue_002